Phoenix-Chen-Git/CCMU/README.md

 </table>

 Figure 3a.
 FNR and FPR vs. Score Cutoff:
-The FNR sharply drops to the target 0.1 level as the score threshold increases, while the False Positive Rate (FPR) rises quickly and saturates around 0.72.
-This trade-off highlights the cost of meeting the FNR constraint—many negative samples are incorrectly flagged as positives.
+The FNR is constrained to the target value of 0.1 as the score threshold increases.
+At this threshold, the False Positive Rate (FPR) reaches 0.72, indicating that a significant proportion of negative samples are misclassified as positives in order to satisfy the FNR constraint.

 Figure 3b.
 ROC Curve:
 The ROC curve for Fold 1 yields an AUC of 0.825, suggesting strong discriminative ability.
 However, the high ROC-AUC may be influenced by the highly imbalanced dataset, where true negatives dominate the sample space.

 Figure 3c.
 Precision-Recall (PR) Curve:
-The PR curve shows better performance than the MIT algorithm, with a PR-AUC of 0.23.
-Still, precision decreases substantially as recall increases, showing that many predicted positives are false.
+The PR curve demonstrates improved performance over the MIT algorithm, achieving a PR-AUC of 0.23.
+However, precision drops sharply as recall increases, indicating that a significant proportion of predicted positives are actually false positives.
+This highlights that, while the model is better at identifying true positives than MIT, precision remains limited under high recall conditions.

 Figure 3d.
 Confusion Matrix:
 Of 33,495 total negatives, 24,128 were misclassified (false positives), and only 9,367 were correctly identified.
 Among 107 true positives, 96 were correctly predicted.
 This shows a marked improvement in both recall and precision relative to the MIT model, but with considerable false positives remaining.